 STOP’s Mouthwash with Additives is a multitasking solution that dramatically reduces oral contamination.
 Dr. Veronica Stahl developed it with an innovative approach to oral care.

-This antibacterial mouthwash alcohol-free contains high-potency minerals infused with CBD hemp extracts to help heal infections.
+This bacteria-reducing mouthwash alcohol-free contains high-potency minerals infused with CBD hemp extracts to help heal infections.
 With this mouthwash, your mouth will be protected 360° from viruses such as SARS-CoV-2.

 STOP’s additives mouthwash brings better dental hygiene to your dental care routine and eliminates bad breath.

 No doubt, alcohol-free mouthwashes contribute to better overall dental care regimens.
-It’s a great way to kill oral bacteria before they can inflame and infect your gums, and it swiftly dislodges plaque and food particles that are hard to reach between teeth.
+It’s a great way to kill oral bacteria before they may infect your gums, and it swiftly dislodges plaque and food particles that are hard to reach between teeth.
 To sum it all up, mouthwash plays an integral role in keeping your mouth in good health.

-Nonetheless, an antibacterial mouthwash alcohol-free alone cannot completely improve your oral health, and regular brushing and flossing are also very important.
+Nonetheless, a mouthwash alcohol-free alone cannot completely improve your oral health, and regular brushing and flossing are also very important.
 If you practice regular dental care, mouthwashes should be used in conjunction with your regular dental care routine.

 If you have specific oral requirements, your dentist or oral hygienist can recommend a mouthwash that fits your needs.
 You will experience different effects from different mouthwashes on your teeth.
 Therefore, it is crucial to use a suitable mouthwash.